-Mindful moment: Tea is much more than a drink, it's a multi-sensory experience to cherish.
+Mindful Moment: Tea is much more than a drink; it's a multi-sensory experience to cherish.
 Before your first sip of tea, take a few moments to sit quietly as your teacup warms your hands.
 Let this be a time to slow down, pause, and observe your surroundings with mindful intention.
 Close your eyes and inhale Lemon Balm's fragrance.
 Notice how it smells.
-Notice how it feels to be present with what's directly in front of you.
+Notice how it feels to be present with what's in front of you.
 Be compassionate with whatever comes up.
-Know that it's okay to relax in stillness for a moment of zen.
+Know that it's okay to relax in stillness for a moment of Zen.

-Yoga practice: Child's pose (Balasana).
+Yoga Practice: Child's pose (Balasana).
 After drinking your tea, practice Child's pose.
 This resting pose gently relaxes the muscles at the front of the body while passively stretching the back, hips, thighs, and ankles.
-Gently placing the forehead on the ground signals the parasympathetic nervous system that it's time to relax.
-Child's pose can have a calming and soothing effect on the brain.
+Placing the forehead on the ground signals the parasympathetic nervous system that it's time to relax.
+Child's pose can have a calming and soothing effect on the brain.*

 Holy Basil for Stress

-Used for centuries to promote a healthy stress response, Holy Basil nourishes the mind and elevates the spirit.* As a rejuvenating adaptogenic herb, Holy Basil helps restore vitality and promotes a long life.*
+Used for centuries to promote a healthy stress response, Holy Basil (Ocimum sanctum) nourishes the mind and elevates the spirit.* As a rejuvenating adaptogenic herb, Holy Basil helps restore vitality and promotes long life.
+REF#1666

-Mindful moment: After taking Holy Basil, go for a walk, preferably in nature but anywhere will do.
-Before you begin walking, notice the sensation of your feet on the ground.
-Bring your awareness to all of the subtle sensations taking place within your body.
-Walk slowly, breathe deeply, and take time to pause and observe your surroundings.
+Mindful Moment: After taking Holy Basil, go for a walk, preferably in nature, but anywhere will do.
+Before walking, notice the sensation of your feet on the ground.
+Bring your awareness to all the subtle senses within your body.
+Walk slowly, breathe deeply, and pause and observe your surroundings.

-Yoga practice: Ujjayi breath (Ocean breath).
+Yoga Practice: Ocean breath (Ujjayi breath).
 This grounding breathwork practice promotes focus and helps calm the body.
 Ujjayi breathing is also known as the ocean breath because you make an ocean sound by contracting the glottis, the connection between the larynx and vocal cords, through deep inhales and exhales.
 As you walk, practice Ujjayi breath.
 Keeping your mouth closed, direct the breath to the back of your throat.
 On the inhalation, gently constrict your throat.
 Activate an ocean sound in the back of your throat as you exhale.

 Passionflower for Stress

-An effective but gentle herb, Passionflower supports relaxation and a deep sense of calm.* Passionflower has been known to support a balanced mood and promote restful sleep.*
+Passionflower (Passiflora incarnata) is an effective but gentle herb that supports relaxation and a deep sense of calm.* Passionflower has been known to support a balanced mood and promote restful sleep.
+REF#1668

-Suggested uses: Take Mood Uplift three times daily.
-Designed to support mental and emotional well-being, this new herbal product combines herbal extracts that have been traditionally used to help the body cope with daily stress, nourish the nervous system, calm the mind, and support a balanced mood.*
+Suggested Uses: Take Emotional Balance™ three times daily.
+This product is designed to support mental and emotional well-being, combines herbal extracts traditionally used to help the body cope with daily stress, nourish the nervous system, calm the mind, and support a balanced mood.*

-Mindful moment: Before bed, write down three things that you're grateful for.
+Mindful Moment: Write down three things you're grateful for before bed.
 It could be anything from waking up to the weather to time alone.
 Instead of going through the motions, take the time to think about what brought you to this moment.
-Cultivating an attitude of gratitude has been shown to increase sleep and happiness, and reduce stress.
+Cultivating gratitude has been shown to increase sleep and happiness and reduce stress.